mar10/nutree/docs/sphinx/ug_graphs.rst

 .. note:: Reading of DOT files is not yet implemented.

-Every tree is a digraph, however not every digraph can be directly displayed as tree, because arbitrary directed graphs
+Every tree is a digraph, however not every digraph can be directly represented as tree, because arbitrary directed graphs

   1. may contain closed circles (i.e. the graph is not 'acyclic')
-  2. may have loops (arrows that directly connect nodes to themselves), which is a special case of 1.
+  2. may have loops (arrows that directly connect nodes to themselves), which is a special case of 1.)
   3. may have multiple arrows with same source and target nodes
   4. may not have an obvious root node (i.e. the graph is not 'rooted')
   5. may be the target of more than one arrow